syncfusion-content/fileformat-docs/File-Formats/PDF/NuGet-Packages-Required.md

 ## Converting HTML to PDF

-For converting HTML to PDF, the following NuGet packages need to be installed in your application.
+For converting HTML to PDF using IE rendering engine, the following NuGet packages need to be installed in your application.

 <table>
 <tr>